Stockholm corridor into the US

 What this corridor does not include.

 These belong with Swedish counsel who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Swedish commercial culture is design-led, consensus-built, and Anglophone-fluent.
 Language is not the problem.
-The Lagom (sufficient, balanced) register leads with design, sustainability, and process discipline rather than with US category leadership and US-procurement risk architecture.
-The American buyer reads the Lagom register as understatement bordering on missing commercial conviction.
+The Lagom (sufficient, balanced) register leads with design, sustainability, and process discipline rather than with US category leadership and US-procurement risk answers.
+The American buyer judges the Lagom register as understatement bordering on missing commercial conviction.
 Stockholm firms entering the US with Series C or pre-IPO scale frequently have product-market fit and a US-revenue gap that does not match the team caliber.
 The fix is not capability building.
-The fix is US-frame translation.
+The fix is US buyer-language rewrite.

 Swedish tech (Spotify, Klarna, Northvolt-adjacent battery and energy storage, gaming studios, and the wider Stockholm software cluster), Swedish industrials (Sandvik, SKF, Atlas Copco, Volvo Group, ABB-adjacent), Swedish biotech and medtech (Novo Nordisk-adjacent diabetes, Elekta-adjacent radiation therapy, Coloplast-adjacent medical devices), Nordic family-office capital, Swedish defense and dual-use technology (Saab and supply chain), and forestry and bioeconomy.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

-No. Swedish AB company formation, Finansinspektionen notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, Sweden-US double-tax-treaty work, ITAR and export control work for defense and dual-use operators, customs and tariff classification, and US banking introductions are handled by the principal's Swedish counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Swedish AB company formation, Finansinspektionen notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, Sweden-US double-tax-treaty work, ITAR and export control work for defense and dual-use operators, customs and tariff classification, and US banking introductions are handled by the owner's Swedish counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 In Sweden and across the Nordics the Lagom register signals balance, sufficiency, and quiet competence.
-American buyers read the same register as understatement bordering on missing commercial conviction.
+American buyers evaluate the same register as understatement bordering on missing commercial conviction.
 The American buyer is filtering on category anchor, outcome claim, and US peer set.
-The Swedish operator typically leads with design, sustainability, and process discipline, all of which read well in Stockholm and read as competence-confirmed but conviction-missing in the United States.
+The Swedish operator typically leads with design, sustainability, and process discipline, all of which evaluate well in Stockholm and land as competence-confirmed but conviction-missing in the United States.
 The work is to surface the US category claim and the US outcome first, then let the design and the sustainability carry behind it.

 Further on Stockholm and the US corridor.